-Day 7: Sunday 9 February, Kurashiki - Okayama - Nagoya - Tokyo
+Day 7: Sunday 15 February, Kurashiki - Okayama - Nagoya

-- Shinkansen (bullet train) Okayama to Nagoya - Vermicular Village: Lunch, cooking demonstration and tour - Shinkansen Nagoya to Tokyo
+- Shinkansen (bullet train) Okayama to Nagoya - Vermicular Village: Lunch, cooking demonstration and tour

 We depart Kurashiki early this morning and drive to Okayama to take the shinkansen to Nagoya.
 On our arrival we will transfer to Vermicular Village, home of a cast iron cookware company.
 The 80-year-old company's focus is on quality craftsmanship and clever design that combines traditional and practical uses in the modern world.
 It has recently introduced the first cast iron induction cookware.